BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

-🚀 Bitcoin Price Prediction Using the SARIMA Model
+🚀 BITCOIN PRICE PREDICTION USING THE SARIMA MODEL

 This Python script employs the SARIMA (Seasonal Autoregressive Integrated Moving Average) model to predict Bitcoin prices for the upcoming week.
 It leverages historical price data sourced from Yahoo Finance, trains the SARIMA model on this data, and generates forecasts for the next seven days.

+---

 📥 1.
-Downloading Bitcoin Data
+DOWNLOADING BITCOIN DATA

 We begin by importing necessary libraries and downloading historical Bitcoin price data.
 The time range is set to cover the last five years.